 After law school, Adam became an associate attorney at a boutique maritime law firm in New York City, primarily representing vessel owners in Iitigation.
 Adam handled mariner personal injury claims, vessel casualties, multi-million-dollar commercial disputes, and defense of vessel attachments and arrests.
 He continued his litigation career by joining one of the highest-ranked maritime defense law firms in the country.
 There, Adam specialized in defending vessel owners in personal injury litigation under the Jones Act and general maritime law.

-Adam’s attorney peers recognized his professional excellence in the Second Edition of Best Lawyers: Ones to Watch for his work in personal injury litigation.
+Adam’s attorney peers recognized his professional excellence in multiple editions of Best Lawyers: Ones to Watch for his work in personal injury litigation.
 He was also selected as a Super Lawyers Rising Star in the practice of Transportation/Maritime Law (an honor received by no more than 2.5% of lawyers under the age of 40).
-Adam is regularly interviewed by the media for his take on maritime news.
+Martindale-Hubbell awarded Adam the prestigious AV Preeminent Rating in 2023.
+He is regularly interviewed by the media for his take on maritime news.

 Adam is a Member of the Maritime Law Association of the United States (MLA), Washington State Association for Justice (WSAJ) and the Admiralty Law Section of the American Association for Justice (AAJ).
 As a member of the MLA, he serves as Secretary on the Committee for Marine Torts and Casualties.
 He is also a member of the Cruise Lines and Passenger Ships and Recreational Boating committees.
 Adam has been designated a Proctor in Admiralty, the most distinguished MLA membership for practicing maritime attorneys.
 He also serves as Editor of the Bitter End Bulletin, a quarterly publication for the MLA Committee for Marine Torts and Casualties.

 In 2020, Adam relocated to Washington State to represent mariners who suffered injury in maritime accidents due to the negligence of others.
 He is excited to use his years of experience in vessel owner litigation and insurance defense to zealously advocate for his injured clients under the Jones Act, LHWCA, Unseaworthiness, Maintenance and Cure, and Admiralty Law.
 Adam is licensed to practice law in the state courts of Washington, Oregon, Alaska, New York, and Connecticut.